Virginia's 36th House of Delegates district

 Virginia's 36th House of Delegates district elects one of 100 seats in the Virginia House of Delegates, the lower house of the state's bicameral legislature.
+It is currently represented by Republican Ellen Campbell.
+It includes parts of Augusta and Rockingham counties as well as the independent cities of Staunton and Waynesboro.

-District 36 represents part of Fairfax County, including all of Reston and parts of Herndon and Vienna.
-It is strongly Democratic compared to Virginia as a whole.
-1 in 6 residents is Asian; the statewide average is 1 in 16.
+Prior to redistricting in 2021, District 36 represented part of Fairfax County, including all of Reston and parts of Herndon and Vienna.
+It was strongly Democratic compared to Virginia as a whole.
+1 in 6 residents was Asian, compared to the statewide average of 1 in 16.
 The district lines were redrawn in 2011 and 2019.
-The seat is currently held by Kenneth R. Plum.
+Prior to redistricting the seat was held by Kenneth R. Plum.